London bathhouses are back open – and they’re busy!

 Some bathhouses are cash-only.
 You will need to pay for entry, and you might want to buy some drinks or snacks while you’re there.
-Increasing, bathhouses will take card payments but – if you’re on the down-low – you may not want the name of a bathhouse appearing on your bank statement.
+Increasingly, bathhouses will take card payments but – if you’re on the down-low – you may not want the name of a bathhouse appearing on your bank statement.

 It’s advisable to wear something on your feet.
 Some bathhouses provide flip-flops, but it’s generally best to take your own.